CMIS-TAMU/cmis_events/DEPLOYMENT_STATUS.md

 ## 🔍 Verify Deployment

 ### 1. Check Build Status
-- Go to Vercel Dashboard → Your Project → Deployments
+- Go to Netlify Dashboard → Your Site → Deploys
-- Look for the latest deployment (should show commit `83bb0cc`)
+- Look for the latest deployment
-- Status should be "Ready" ✅
+- Status should be "Published" ✅

 ### 2. Test the Fixed Functionality
 Once deployed, verify these work: